Chiefs, 49ers ready for Super Bowl showdown - France 24

 - 49ers eye record -

-Attempting to frustrate Mahomes and the Chiefs are a 49ers unit chasing a record-equaling sixth Super Bowl.
+Attempting to frustrate Mahomes and the Chiefs is a 49ers unit chasing a record-equaling sixth Super Bowl.

 Led by the 28-year-old quarterback Jimmy Garoppolo -- who won two Super Bowl rings during his stint as a back-up to Brady in New England -- the 49ers boast a fearsome defense which will attempt to knock Mahomes out of his stride.